TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

 ---

+## Can mods be made compatible for any version?

+TKMM will apply the edits from each RomFS mod to the exact version of your game dump, which needs to be at least version 1.1.0 or later.

+This however will not be the case for ExeFS mods and cheats, those need to be directly compatible with your target version.

+---

 ## What files can TKMM merge?

 TKMM can merge archive files (`.sarc`, `.pack`), parameter files (`.bgyml`), the resource database (RSDB), the Mals system and the resource size table.